-An investment analysis spreadsheet /5/ is enclosed to the PDD which sufficiently demonstrates that the project scenario requires a significant amount of investment and operating & maintenance costs for N2O abatement catalyst technologies, which is not required for baseline scenario (the continuation of the current situation).
+An investment analysis spreadsheet /5/ is enclosed to the PDD which sufficiently confirms that the project scenario requires a significant amount of investment and operating & maintenance costs for N2O abatement catalyst technologies, which is not required for baseline scenario (the continuation of the current situation).
 The spreadsheet compares NPV values of the project with and without CER revenues.
-While in the absence of CER revenues (which are the only potential financial benefit for the project) the NPV is negative, the project becomes financially viable when CER revenues are considered: positive NPV of €1 352 591 for a discount rate of 9%).
+While in the absence of CER revenues (which are the only potential financial benefit for the project) the NPV is negative, the project becomes financially viable when CER revenues are considered: positive NPV of \in 1 352 591 for a discount rate of 9%).
 In conclusion, the proposed project activity, without the carbon revenue, is not financially attractive when compared with the baseline scenario.
+The assumptions used in the calculations were deemed to be correct by DNV.